-Rigs targeting oil and natural gas in the U.S. increased by 12 this week to 1,775, a three-month high, according to Baker Hughes Inc.
+Rigs targeting oil and natural gas in the U.S. were unchanged this week at 1,831, according to Baker Hughes Inc.

 Encana Corp.’s sale of shares in a royalty unit as early as next month is poised to be the largest initial public offering in the Canadian oil and natural gas industry since 2010.